sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 published: false
 ---

 "Straightforward" is the last word I'd use to describe how we built Batch Changes.
 Exciting, rewarding, surprising, iterative, customer-focused - one of those maybe, but not straightfoward.
 The two name changes in 1.5 years of development — from Automation to Campaigns to Batch Changes — give you a glimpse of why.
-The real story, though, the one that makes me doubt whether we actually pulled this off, I think is best told by five pull requests.
+The real story, though, the one that makes me doubt whether we actually built and shipped Batch Changes the way we did, I think is best told by five pull requests.

 Not because these pull requests solve hard technical problems in two lines of clever code or fix nasty bugs that held us back for months.
 It's because they